oodler577/FreePublicPerlAPIs/README.md

 This is supposed to be easy and fun!

 1. Make sure [the API you select](https://www.freepublicapis.com/) at not been [claimed](https://github.com/oodler577/FreePublicPerlAPIs/wiki)
-2. Make sure to s[elect an API that is FREE](https://www.freepublicapis.com/) from [https://www.freepublicapis.com/](https://www.freepublicapis.com/) and requires NO authentication mechanism
+2. Make sure to s[elect an API that is FREE](https://www.freepublicapis.com/) from [https://www.freepublicapis.com/](https://www.freepublicapis.com/) and **API must require NO authentication mechanism**
 3. A complete entry consists of at least 1 Perl module and 1 commandline client with commands to use all API endpoints
 4. Complete POD is required.
 POD is not required, but it must render in `
 5. Installing the module must also install the client (so it's available via `PATH`) _and_ all dependencies.